natanmaia95/natanmaia95.github.io/_posts/2024-02-06-on-building-a-pokemon-tcg-cube.md

 As I mentioned at the start, I like to treat the Cube draft similarly to a board gaming night with Munchkin or D&D oneshots or other games that require a long time commitment and a close group of friends.
 Something I can use to spice an otherwise boring travel weekend or downtime in an anime convention.

+# Update

+I ported the cube over to the PokemonCard website!
+I'm 90% sure it's not missing any cards amongs the 470.
+The cube experience is a bit buggy but you can simulate a draft with friends on the website, then send the cards to the pokemoncard deckbuilder, and from there send to wherever you want to play on.

+Here's the link: <a href="https://pokemoncard.io/cube/view-cube/71">https://pokemoncard.io/cube/view-cube/71</a>
+To play, "Clone" the cube to your account and from your cube collection you can play it.